LuizFritsch/MongoDB-cluster-using-docker/README.md

-# //Passo a passo de como criar containers mongo (master-slave) no linux:<br>
+# Passo a passo de como criar containers mongo (master-slave) no linux:<br>
-# //Step by step of how to create mongo master-slave containers on linux:<br>
+# Step by step of how to create mongo master-slave containers on linux:<br>

 1.Crie uma rede docker
 1.Create a docker network